mizlan/significant-figures/README.md

 # Significant Figures

+This repository contains:
-The `Data.SigFig` module, containing only the logic, will be published to Hackage at some point.
-For personal use, there is a [→ frontend and API](https://significant-figures.herokuapp.com) and a CLI (`exe:significant-figures-cli`).
+* code for the `Data.SigFig` module that contains a variety of functions to parse and evaluate expressions involving significant figures.
+This will be published to Hackage at some point.
+* code for a [→ frontend](https://significant-figures.herokuapp.com), along
+  with a simple HTTP API
+* code for a minimal CLI using Haskeline ([→ wiki](https://github.com/judah/haskeline/wiki)).

 ## Supported Operations